This plant has a mild fragrance

 The fine seeds are distributed by the wind.
 Mix the fine seeds with well draining soil, spread out in a thin layer, moisten the soil, create humidity with a plastic cover until germination.

-The genus Crassula are generally started by division, offsets or leaf cuttings.
-They can be easily propagated from leaves, simply remove cleanly from the mother plant, let callus for a few days until the wound has closed and place on soil or in water and wait for roots to develop.
+The genus Crassula can be easily propagated from leaves.
+Simply remove cleanly from the mother plant, leave callus for a few days until the wound has closed and place on soil or in water and wait for roots to develop.
 Roots usually grow first to seek out water, followed by new leaves.
 This may take anywhere from a week to a few months and there is no need to water propagating succulents as they will glean all the nutrition and moisture they require from their mother leaf, which will shrivel up over time.
 The original leaf may be gently removed once it has dried up and become crispy in texture, only remove if it comes away easily otherwise you risk damaging the baby plant.

 Attracts useful insects